 Creativity is essential in business because it is also a differentiator, and when it comes through in a company’s brand, can become its competitive edge.

 Take for instance, Apple.
 The entire brand is synonymous with creativity.
 In fact, studies have shown that just thinking about the logo boosts creativity.
 It encourages users to “Think Different”, a simple and bold campaign that helped give Apple its competitive edge because it catered to the "misfits, the rebels, the round pegs in the square holes – the ones who see things differently".
-The campaign urged users to stand out from the crowd and in think in a new way.
+The campaign urged users to stand out from the crowd and think in a new way.
 The brand identity set Apple apart from its peers and succeeded in giving Apple its competitive edge.

 From timidity to confidence